KxSystems/docs-v1/docs/ref/doth.md

 The `.h` namespace contains functions for converting files into various formats and for web-console display.

 Functions in the .h namespace not documented here belong to its private API; i.e. are for use only by other functions in the namespace.

+!!! warning "Reserved"
+    The `.h` namespace is reserved for use by Kx, as are all single-letter namespaces.

+    Consider all undocumented functions in the namespace as its private API – and do not use them.

 ## `.h.br` (linebreak)